Tallen258/SpaceWars/README.md

 Provide two parts to the standard client:

-1. A console program from a repo they can clone/fork.
-This would have all the interfaces necessary for contestants to add their own logic, their own programmability.
+1. A [console program](https://github.com/snowse/SpaceWars.Client) the contestant can clone/fork.
+This has all the interfaces necessary for contestants to add their own macros and hotkeys.
 This is what would listen to keyboard events and actually send the player's network requests to the server.
-  - Basic actions implemented (join game, send moves, etc.)
-  - Basic movements are available
-  - Make it easy to plug in custom functionality, something like subclass a 'GameShortcut' abstract class that requires a key / key combination, and has some method you can run to modify the player's action queue, or even have access to a raw HttpClient to send your own requests.
-2. A visual dashboard / heads-up-dispaly running in the browser.
+2. A heads-up-dispaly running in the browser.
 A player would join the game from their console app, get a token, and then be able to use that token to open up _their_ dashboard/HUD.
 The player's HUD would show:
   - A more high-resolution of what is aroud their ship (this is how we implement the fog of war - the full map shown to everyone up on the projectors is just a rough/inaccurate map, if you want to make good moves you'll base that off of the map in your HUD).
   - The status of your ship, weapons, all your counters, etc.
-  - More?

 ## Scoring

 - score is an additional property on each player, starts at 0